 2015 was a busy year for me, being the 150th anniversary of the publication of Alice’s Adventures in Wonderland.
 I curated a major exhibition called Alice Live! at the New York Public Library for Performing Arts at Lincoln Center.
 I spoke at the international gathering of Carroll enthusiasts in New York and wrote the introduction to the new Penguin Books edition of Alice.
 2016 also saw the publication of my Christmas book, The Further Adventures of Ebenezer Scrooge, which USA Today called “[a] clever, merry, and, yes, convincingly Dickensian reimagining of this Victorian tale.”

-In 2016 I’ll be editing my new novel, The Lost Book of the Grail, will be published on February 28, 2017.
-Set in an English cathedral library, and reaching through centuries of English history, it tells the story of bibliophile and Holy Grail fanatic Arthur Prescott as he works to uncover a centuries-old secret about the cathedral’s history.
+My new novel, The Lost Book of the Grail, will be published on February 28, 2017.
+Set in an English cathedral library, and reaching through centuries of English history, it tells the story of bibliophile and Holy Grail enthusiast Arthur Prescott as he works to uncover a centuries-old secret about the cathedral’s history.
 While editing that book, I also wrote the first draft of a middle grades book, The Book of the Seven Spells.

-None of this could have happened without the support and love of my wonderful wife, Janice, and my fabulous children, Lucy and Jordan.
+None of this could have happened without the support and love of my wonderful wife, Janice, and my fabulous children, Jimmy and Jordan.